codeoverflow-org/nodecg-io-docs/docs/services.md

 ## [nodecg-io-twitch-chat](https://github.com/codeoverflow-org/nodecg-io/tree/master/nodecg-io-twitch-chat)

-**Allows to connect to twitch with your account, send and receive messages and much more.
+**Allows to connect to the twitch chat with your account, send and receive messages and much more.
 It can be used to create Twitch-Bots.**

 See the [sample implementation](samples/twitch-chat.md)